harryt93/room-rover/requirements/concept-of-operations.md

 ## Scenario 1: Box in the Way

 ### Scenario
-The rover is exploring the room.
-There is a large box in the way, right in the middle of the floor.
+The rover is exploring a room autonomously.
+There is a large box in the way of it's path, right in the middle of the floor.
 As the rover approaches the box, it detects it, and moves around it.
-The box is reflected in the map that the rover creates.
+The box is reflected in the map that the rover creates as a temporary obstacle.

 ### Derived Requirements:
+The system shall dectect and navigate around obstacles in it's path.<br>
+<i>The Rover should automatically detect obstacles in it's path, and navigate around them.</i><br>

-The system shall mark what it thinks are temporary obstacles on the map.<br>
+The system shall mark temporary obstacles on the map.<br>
 <i>It would be nice for the system to know what is permanently part of the environment, and what is only temporarily so.
 It should identify when it finds a temporary object like a box on the floor.</i>

 ## Scenario 2: Trodden on in the Dark